usaid-cs/yesterday-i-learned/random.md

 1. Star-Spangled Banner was a rip of [To Anacreon in Heaven][bbc].
 1. Rebasing someone else's signed commit, understandably, removes the signature.
 1. Hindu revere cows because they were more valuable alive than dead (for their milk and poop).
 It is not their understanding that cows are gods.
-1. In addition to gear changes, big trucks also brake the engine by limiting fuel intake and exhaust.
 1. [` `][stackoverflow 12] is an OGHAM SPACE MARK.
 It is understood by many programming languages as just a space.
 1. White wedding dresses weren't adopted as popular practice until Queen Victoria wore a white lace gown for her wedding to Prince Albert in 1840.
 1. Press on sausages to make them cook faster.